iangreenleaf/blog_house/_drafts/the-rain-garden.md

 The idea of a rain garden is to capture runoff from a roof or paved area in a shallow depression where it can soak into the ground instead of reaching storm sewers or waterways.
 Rain gardens are a great place for plants—the plants are watered for free, and their roots help create pathways for the water to seep into the soil.
-Contaminants are filtered out as the water passes through the soil and subsoil, and it returns directly to the aquifer, as much rainfall did before we covered so much of the world in impervious surfaces and started funneling runoff into storm sewers.
+Contaminants are filtered out as the water passes through the soil and subsoil, and it returns directly to the aquifer, as most rainfall did before we covered so much of the world in impervious surfaces and started funneling runoff into storm sewers.

 Storm sewers reflect the era in which we sought to "conquer" nature, believing that if we just kept increasing the scale of our engineering, we could permanently corral and contain natural processes so that they would not not trouble us.
 This idea has failed, both in the broader stage of human progress, and at the specific level of storm sewers.